simpsonpaisley/301-knowledge-base/class-01/Class1ReadingNotes.md

 ```

+'npx' means Node Package Execute.

 This will create a folder in the current directory containing the default template React files.

+If we accidentally delete the dependencies, we can use the command `npm install` in the terminal to reinstall the dependencies.

+We can also delete the node modules folder to save space when not using the application.

 We can then use `npx start` to start the application.